Best Books for Kids to Boost Creativity

 Both of these wordless picture books have gorgeous watercolor illustrations so it’s hard to play favorites.
 That being said, I wish I could paint like Jerry Pickney because there is a looseness to his watercolors that make the painting particularly vibrant.

-In this picture book, he takes the classic nursery rhyme song and turns it into an adventure for a chipmunk who ventures out of his (or her, I suppose) nest and somehow gets launched into the night sky on a a sail boat (see cover), then back down to earth into a pond, and then back up again on the back of a swan.
+In this picture book, he takes the classic nursery rhyme song and turns it into an adventure for a chipmunk who ventures out of his (or her, I suppose) nest and somehow gets launched into the night sky on a sailboat (see cover), then back down to earth into a pond, and then back up again on the back of a swan.
 And there are more amphibians in the pond … and do you suppose that it’s GEM from Holly Hobbie’s book?
 It could be!
 And certainly worth investigating!

 p.s.
 Here’s a final coincidence: Tuesday has frogs too!
 What do you think is going on?
 I don’t know but I am sure that your child has a plausible explanation!